zeitspace/zeitbook-frontend/README.md

 ## Resources

-If you're looking for a refresher on what Progressive Web Apps are and why they're important, we recommend [this article](https://blog.ionic.io/what-is-a-progressive-web-app/).
+If you're looking for a refresher on what Progressive Web Apps are and why they're important, we recommend [this article](https://blog.ionic.io/what-is-a-progressive-web-app/) from Ionic.

 [pwa.rocks](https://pwa.rocks/) is a collection of PWAs, and is itself a PWA!